 Just halve your pitted dates, pipe a peanut butter-maple syrup mixture onto them, dip them in melted chocolate, and sprinkle peanuts on top.
 Such a simple process!

-The only hard part is trying really hard not to eat them all once they’ve cooled!
+The only hard part is trying not to eat them all at once!

-These vegan snickers dates are a great finger-food candy for holidays like Halloween, Christmas, or Valentine’s!
+These vegan snickers dates are a great no-bake, finger-food candy for parties or holidays like Halloween, Christmas, or Valentine’s!

 - Nothing to bake